Inmate Visiting & Information

 - Books, newspapers and periodicals can only come from the publisher or Internet distributor (no hardbound books allowed).

-- Publications that are obscene, pornographic, intended to incite murder, arson, riot, racism, violence or material concerning gambling will not be allowed.
+- Publications that are obscene, pornographic, intended to incite murder, arson, riot, racism, violence or material concerning gangs or gambling will not be allowed.

 - Mail to/from other penal institutions is prohibited unless authorized by the Facility Commander.